219-design/qt-qml-project-template-with-ci/README.md

    running the continuous integration build-and-test routines.
 It may or may not be a provisioning script that you wish to run locally.
 Read it and choose.)

-3. If you do not wish to build for Android, then you can avoid unnecessary lengthening of the build times by issuing:
-   `export MYAPP_TEMPLATE_SKIP_ANDROID=1`
+3. (Optional) To enable the Android build and/or the linuxdeployqt step, you can set the following variables before proceeding.
+This will add several minutes to the build time, so only enable it if you need to.

+    - `export MYAPP_TEMPLATE_BUILD_ANDROID=1 # optional`
+    - `export MYAPP_TEMPLATE_BUILD_APPIMAGE=1 # optional`

 4. In a terminal, run `build_app.sh`